 DevOps Engineer FAQ

-No, it isn’t.
+No, DevOps is not hard to get into.
 You can become a DevOps engineer without much stress as long as you’re willing to put in the time.
 With plenty of training programs to choose from in this field and the flexibility of funding, you can get started right away.

 Is DevOps Engineering Stressful?

-Yes, it can be.
+Yes, DevOps can be stressful.
 However, as you move up the ranks in this field, you get to delegate more and do less technical groundwork.
 Also, it depends on the scope of your job role, the demand of your employer or client, and the personalities of other teammates you’ll be working with.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.